govau/content-guide/_content-structure/headings-subheadings.md

 Start headings and subheadings with keywords that help the user to make a connection.

-This will help search engines find your content too.
+This will also help search engines find your content.

 {% include guide_example.liquid
   title = "frontloading subheading"